Complaints and Appeals Process V5

 Confidentiality will be maintained throughout the process of making and resolving complaints.
 The RTO seeks to protect the rights and privacy of all involved and to facilitate the return to a comfortable and productive learning environment.

-A copy of this Policy is available to all students and staff via the RTO and is available in the Student Handbook.
-The information will also contain details of external authorities that they may approach.
+A copy of this Policy is available to all students and staff via the RTO, is also available in the Student Handbook and www.csisafety.com.au under the “for Students” TAB.

 Where complaints or appeals have been received, RTOs must securely keep evidence of how the matter was dealt with and the outcome (including the timeframes).
 The RTO will use this information received via any complaint to review the RTO’s processes and practices to ensure the issue doesn’t happen again.